jangabrielsson/eplua/ARCHITECTURE.md

 # EPLua Architecture

-EPLua is a Python-based Lua execution engine with native UI support, async timers, and multiple communication interfaces.
+EPLua is a Python-based Lua execution engine with native UI support, async timers, Fibaro QuickApp emulation, and multiple communication interfaces.
 This document describes the system architecture, threading model, and component interactions.

 ## System Overview